pagkly/Zed/Investopedia4/Form 4684 Casualties and Thefts.md

 Taxpayers reporting gains or losses from a casualty or theft should file Form 4684.
 Homeowners who received notification of the need to tear down or move a structure after a federally declared disaster may use Form 4684 to claim a loss.
 These individuals may claim the difference in the home's value, pre- and post-event.
 However, the owner must receive notification from the building authority within 120 days of the declaration of the disaster area.1

-Casualties and thefts of personal property are only deductible if they can be attributed to a federally declared disaster.
+Casualties and thefts of [[Personal Property|personal property]] are only deductible if they can be attributed to a federally declared disaster.
 The IRS allows an exception to this rule for individuals who have personal casualty gains.
-In that case, the taxpayer can use casualty and theft losses not attributable to a federally-declared disaster to offset the gains.
+In that case, the [[Taxpayer|taxpayer]] can use casualty and theft losses not attributable to a federally-declared disaster to offset the gains.
 Taxpayers who live in federally declared disaster areas do not need to itemize deductions to file Form 4684.
 Taxpayers cannot use Form 4684 to deduct expenses related to personal injuries.

 Form 4684 is available on the IRS website.2

 In most cases, this form only applies to personal losses, not for casualties and thefts related to the business property.

-Once you have determined that your casualties or thefts qualify for a deduction, complete Form 4684 and either attach it to your return or to an amended return for a past claim.
+Once you have determined that your casualties or thefts qualify for a deduction, complete Form 4684 and either attach it to your [[Return|return]] or to an amended return for a past claim.
 To deduct federally declared disaster losses for the preceding tax year, complete Section D of Form 4684.

 ## Special Considerations When Filing Form 4684